 To report the smell of gas or another natural gas emergency, leave the area immediately and call Spire's 24/7 emergency line or 911

 - Immediately leave the building and head to a location where no smell of gas can be detected.
-Until you've reached a safe distance, avoid using electronics like garage door openers or alarm systems, and don't turn on or off any lights.
+Until you've reached a safe distance, avoid smoking and using electronics like garage door openers or alarm systems, and don't turn on or off any lights.
 Most importantly, stay away from the area of the smell and keep others away as well.

 - Once you're at a safe location, call Spire's 24/7 emergency line right away or call 911.
 You can find the phone number in the chart below, or on our contact us page.